 During deep meditation, I entered a state where all energy systems in my body were completely aligned and flowing.
 It was in this state that I envisioned Theologue… I stared into an infinite regress of electric perspective grids that radiated from my brain/mind and led to the horizon.
 A mystic fire engulfed me… I was seeing both the perceptual grid of my mind on which space and time are woven, and the universal mind which was both the source and the weaving loom.4

-We often look in the wrong places for lasting fulfillment and happiness, and we live far beneath our potential.
-For God dwells within us, as our innermost being, and as the fundamental being of all of Nature.
-We may become aware of this Reality directly within our mind and heart, if we desire.
-We may rise to everlasting burnings, and sit enthroned in this wondrous Glory and joyful Grace, as so many mystics, prophets, monks, nuns, ascetics, sages, gurus, and visionaries have attested throughout history.
+We often look for lasting fulfillment and well-being everywhere except within ourselves.
+But religions throughout history, and even science today, are showing us that the answers may be found within us, in our state of consciousness and the development of our mind.
+“God” has been said to dwell within us, as our innermost being, and as the fundamental being of all of nature.
+We may become aware of this reality directly within consciousness, if we desire.
+This is what so many mystics, prophets, monks, nuns, ascetics, sages, contemplatives, gurus, shamans, and visionaries have attested throughout history.

-This has been called theosis, divinization, deification, resurrection, atonement, paradise, heaven, enlightenment, awakening, salvation, exaltation, liberation, nirvana, nonduality, and many other things in both the East and the West.
-Today scientists, academics, researchers, psychologists, pharmacologists, and engineers of all kinds are beginning to study this phenomena of “enlightenment consciousness,” and how we may nurture its development and attain it more readily.
-Many people, both religious and secular, have called this the supreme goal of all of human life and human experience.
+This has been called theosis, divinization, deification, resurrection, atonement, paradise, heaven, enlightenment, awakening, salvation, exaltation, liberation, realization, nirvana, nonduality, and many other things in both the East and the West.
+Today scientists, academics, researchers, psychologists, pharmacologists, and engineers of all kinds are beginning to study this phenomena of “enlightenment consciousness” or “higher states of consciousness,” and how we may nurture their development, attain them more readily, and integrate them into our lives for the well-being of our personal life and of all those around us.
+Many people, both religious and secular, have called this the highest goal of all of human life.

-Join me as we contemplate enlightenment consciousness in our modern era, using the wisdom and resources from all times, people, and places.
-I look forward to our conversations as we learn and walk this path together.
+Join me as we discuss this subject, using the wisdom and resources from all times, people, and places.
+I look forward to our conversations as we learn together.

 1. Bushman, Richard Lyman (2005), Joseph Smith: Rough Stone Rolling, New York: Knopf, p.
 533.